Mgahinga Gorilla National Park

 Large, curious, and cheeky old world monkeys known as “golden monkeys” can be seen in the bamboo zone of the Virunga Volcanoes.
 Their black limbs, crown, and tail-end contrast sharply with their bright orange-gold body, cheeks, and tail.

+In search of food, the monkeys roam the bamboo forest.
+They don’t stop their foraging or fun activities because they are accustomed to seeing humans.
 The hike, which is strenuous but typically not as difficult as tracking gorillas, is found above 2,500 meters.
 Both the basic walk with an hour of interaction and the habituation trek, where you spend significantly more time on the mountain with the research team, are options

-Getting to Mgahinga NP
+Getting to Mgahinga National Park

 The village of Kisoro, which serves as the gateway to southern Bwindi, is located 14 kilometers from Mgahinga.